KRLW890/krlw890.github.io/README.md

 It's the game Snake, but with the Pokemon Falinks.
 <br><br>

+<h3><a href="https://krlw890.github.io/Glitzer%20Popping/substructure-organizer.html">Pokemon Emerald Data Subtructure Organizer</a></h3>
+A tool made to assist with performing the Glitzer Popping glitch in Pokemon Emerald.
+Shows the internal Pokemon data structure before and after data corruption to make it easier to plan what setup you need to get a desired result when performing the glitch.
+<br><br>

 <h2>Minor stuff</h2>
 (Pokemon)<br>
 A type combination calculator, capable of finding the weaknesses, resistances, and immunities of a Pokemon with any number of type combinations: <a href="https://krlw890.github.io/pkdb-answers/type_combos.html">krlw890.github.io/pkdb-answers/type_combos.html</a>